 Brexit: Amendment to delay approval of deal passed

-Vote on Johnson’s new deal will not go ahead as PM says he will not negotiate a delay
+Vote on Johnson’s deal will not go ahead on Saturday as PM says he will not request delay

-British Prime Minister Boris Johnson said on Saturday he would not negotiate a delay to Brexit, after lawmakers backed a proposal to withhold approval for his agreement until formal ratification legislation has passed.
+British prime minister Boris Johnson said on Saturday he would not negotiate a delay to Brexit, after MPs backed a proposal to withhold approval for his agreement until formal ratification legislation has passed.

 “I will not negotiate a delay with the EU and neither does the law compel me to do so,” Mr Johnson told parliament after the vote.